yonasoft/jade-dictionary-web/README.md

  2. [Technologies](#technologies)
  3. [Features & Screenshots](#screenshots)

-## Intro
+## Intro duction
-&nbsp; &nbsp; &nbsp; &nbsp;While learning Mandarin to connect with my family in China for future visits, I was inspired to develop a Chinese-English dictionary application.
+&nbsp; &nbsp; &nbsp; &nbsp; While learning Mandarin to connect with my family in China for future visits, I was inspired to develop a Chinese-English dictionary application.
 This app features a comprehensive dictionary, lists for word storage and organization, and practice modules to aid memorization.
 It's crucial to use these words in real-life contexts as well to retain them and achieve fluency in speaking.
 My goal was to create an easy-to-use, user-friendly interface.
 I hope you find it helpful and enjoyable!

 ## Technologies
 ### Front  End